stelzinga/MF/Management_Framework.md

 - Secure the manner in which Services are produced to reduce Risk;
 - Optimise the manner in which Services are produced to increase output at constant Cost, reduce Cost, reduce Risk or any combination of these.

-Change is composed of Projects and performed within Activities which could be the same as the ones for the Run or could be different ones.
+As will be seen later, the name of the Processes performed in Change is *Projects* as, unlike Routines, they are done as *one-offs*.

 There is no fixed ratio between Run and Change for any given industry.
 At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
-There are also extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0% and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
+There are also extreme cases: some companies have an Business Model based on custom made Products, effectively reducing Routines to nearly 0% and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
 In some companies Operations is deemed Run *including* Projects.
 Furthermore, some Ventures operate according to composite models like Run-Grow-Transform.
 ________________________________________
 ## Resources
-Resources are effectively the Input for Processes.
-They are composed of Staff, Suppliers and Assets.
+Resources are effectively the Input for the Processes.
+Resources are composed of:
+- Staff
+- Suppliers
+- Assets

 ### Staff
-Staff refers to people employed by the Venture i.e., employees, who are directly responsible for performing specific Processes i.e., Objectives.
-Staff are grouped into Groups in which they have specific Roles and Responsibilities.
+Staff refers to people employed by the Venture i.e., employees, who are directly responsible for the Operation's Processes.
 To fulfill these, Staff need *Skills* and *Knowledge* which are confirmed through *Experience*.
-From a Venture's perspective, the following are key in relation to Staff:
+The following are key in relation to Staff:
 - Skills
 - Knowledge
 - Experience

-It is important to see that these aspects are very much focused on the deliverables towards the Venture.
-From the Staff perspective, there are a broad possible range of considerations for them to be part of the Venture like job satisfaction, salary, etc. They are not considered properties of Staff, but instead are considered as deliverables of Business Function Human Resources.
+- Personality

-Skills
+#### Skills
 A Skill is the learned ability to perform a Process such that the expected Result is yielded within the constraints and dependencies imposed on the execution.
 Skills are focused on "doing something".
 Skills are acquired through study and practice either through doing it at home or club, a classroom setting (school, university, evening school) or on-the-job training.

-Knowledge
+#### Knowledge
-Knowledge refers to what is required in understanding topics involved in the Responsibility and is thus more focused on "understanding something".
+Knowledge refers to what is required in understanding topics involved in the Processes and is thus more focused on "understanding something".
 Knowledge can be obtained through self-study, classroom setting or on the job-training.

-Experience
+#### Experience
-Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed similar Roles and Responsibilities.
+Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed similar Processes.
 This is referred to as Experience.
 Experience gives more weight to the relevance of Skills and Knowledge.
 Experience can be expressed as "Similar role for X years in Y type of company".

-Staff has various properties from a Venture perspective:
-- Internal/External: is Staff internal (employee) or external (temp staff, contractor, consultant).
-- Overview: description which can include aspects like how the Staff got to join the Venture etc,.
-- Manager: whom the Staff reports to
-- Category: often the corporate title which is also used for Evaluation, see below.
-- Group: which Group the Staff belongs to.
-The Group gives the Staff an identity within the Venture and indicates the type of work.
-- Job Description: the type of work the Staff is expected to perform see [## Roles & Responsibilities].
-- Training: the training record of Staff, including before and during the Venture.
-Training aims at increasing Skills.
-The Process involved in Training sits under Human Resources, see [## Human Resources].
-- Evaluation: reviews of the Staff's performance in achieving the Objectives, be they individual or collective.
-Evaluation feeds Remuneration.
-The Process involved in Evaluation sits under Human Resources, see [## Human Resources].
-- Remuneration: the recurring Cost of Staff, which includes salary but also secondary forms of remuneration like health insurance, social security, retirement, holidays etc. The Process involved in Remuneration sits under Human Resources, see [## Human Resources].
-Although this item may not be recorded directly on the Staff, the details need to be collected so they can be used in Budgeting which is part of Planning.
-Bonus is part of remuneration but is not shown as a recurring Cost.
+#### Personality
+The Personality of a Staff is an important factor in the Staff's ability to fit in, and to grow within the Venture.
+Personality is not easily taught or trained and the result of multiple factors like upbringing, education, cultural background, life-experiences.
+Various aspects are part of this characteristic: patience, being grounded, capacity to listen, capacity to share, empathy, etc.

 ### Suppliers
 Suppliers contribute to the performance of Operations without being accountable for it.
 Suppliers can be embedded, internal or external (see below).
 They include distributors, utilities as well as internal Groups.
 Suppliers can provide raw materials, finished products, commodities like electricity, water as well as intangibles e.g., custody, advisory, etc. Suppliers are closely linked to Assets as they often provide and/or service Assets.
 The Service and/or Goods to be provided by a Supplier and the commercial terms of that provision are most often bound by a contract or service agreement.
 Although Suppliers are not held accountable for Operations (Management is), they are accountable for producing the Service or Goods they contractually agreed to provide.
-Finding the best Suppliers and maintaining the relationships and contracts is done by Business Function called Procurement.
+Finding the best Suppliers and maintaining the relationships and contracts is done by Business Function Procurement.

 There are two types of Suppliers: *Internal Suppliers* and *External Suppliers*:
 - Internal Suppliers: Suppliers within the Venture i.e., a department deemed a Supplier to other Activities within the Venture.
 - External Suppliers: the 'classic' Suppliers outside the Venture.

 Other names for Suppliers are *Service Provider*, *Solution Provider*, or *Support Function*.
 The word Supplier is sometimes interchanged with *Business Partner* or *Partner*.
 Although Suppliers and Partners both offer Services to a Venture there is a difference which lies in the *relationship* with the Venture.
 Suppliers provide Services based on a bidding process and for a specific purpose e.g., buying furniture, after which the relationship often ceases to exist until it is required again.
 Partners, on the other hand, work with Management to optimise Operations such as to achieve the best Services.
 The relationship with Partners is long-lasting and based on *trust* in addition to the commercial terms.
 The word Supplier is used throughout this Profile to reflect either.

-Key aspects for Suppliers are:
-- Internal/External: whether the Supplier is an internal Supplier or not.
-- Overview: description which can include aspects like history, Environment, etc.
-- Category: the category of the Supplier (provision of Assets, Services or both)
-- Output: Services provided by the Supplier:
-    - Knowledge or know-how e.g. Accounting, Legal, etc.
-    - Products: raw materials, half- or fully finished products
-    - A combination of above
-- Cost: the Cost per year.
-This includes license fees, support fees.

 ### Assets
-Assets refers to the setup available to Staff and Suppliers, to perform Processes, including the financial means (Cash) to acquire those Assets.
+Assets refers to the setup available to Staff and Suppliers, to perform the Processes, including the financial means (Cash) to acquire Assets.
 Assets can be tangible and intangible.
-For the purpose of the Management Framework, a tangible asset is a physical item including land, building, vehicle, furniture, fixings, server, PC, laptop, cash, receivables, etc. An intangible asset is a non-physical item that has a multi-period useful life like patents, copyrights, client lists, trademarks, brand names, logos, procedures, data, referential data, as well as knowledge developed over time through training, experience and recruitment.
+A tangible asset is a physical item including land, building, vehicle, furniture, fixings, server, PC, laptop, cash, receivables, etc. An intangible asset is a non-physical item that has a multi-period useful life like patents, copyrights, client lists, trademarks, brand names, logos, procedures, data, referential data, as well as knowledge developed over time through training, experience and recruitment.
 Not all intangible assets in this framework can be found on the balance sheet e.g., referential data, procedures or knowledge.
 Assets from a Balance Sheet perspective are for a large part managed through the Business Function called Finance.
 The purchase of Assets (on Balance Sheet or not) is often managed through Business Function called Procurement.
 Assets often have a dependency on Suppliers which service them.

-The scope of Assets in the Profile is broader than in Business Function Finance.
-In Finance, *only* those resources owned by the Venture *and* which can be converted to Cash are deemed Assets and will appear on the Balance Sheet.
+The scope of Assets in Resources is broader than in Business Function Finance.
+In Finance, *only* those items (tangible or not) owned by the Venture *and* which can be converted to Cash are deemed Assets and will appear on the Balance Sheet.
 As such, there needs to be a reasonable method to give a monetary value to such Assets.
 Any such item not deemed an Asset for the Balance Sheet is either an *off-balance sheet* item or is simply not considered at all.
-For example, in the Profile a procedure *is* an Asset but in Finance it is not always e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet (goodwill), but the procedure how to clean the drums in which that drink is mixed is not and would not even be recorded under off-balance sheet assets.
+For example, within Resources a "procedure" *is* an Asset but in Finance it is not always the case e.g., the Coca-Cola recipe would be an Asset for the Balance Sheet, but the procedure how to clean the drums in which that drink is mixed is not and would not even be recorded under off-balance sheet Assets.
 It is possible to hear the term human capital, or "our assets are our staff,", which suggests Staff could be some form of Asset.
 The Management Framework explicitly makes distinction between the two and thus does not include Staff within Assets.

 Key Assets are: